apache/skywalking-grafana-plugins/README.md

 # Skywalking Grafana Plugins

 SkyWalking Grafana Plugins provides a support for [Apache SkyWalking](https://skywalking.apache.org/).
-Add it to Grafana as a data source, then you are ready to build dashboards or use Explore with SkyWalking to look at topology.
+Add it to Grafana as a data source, then you are ready to build dashboards with SkyWalking to look at Topology.
+This topic explains configuration and queries specific to the SkyWalking data source.

 ## Install the latest version of SkyWalking data source in your Grafana application